BiAPoL/napari-clusters-plotter/README.md

 `points_layer.features = features_table`

-The number of rows in the table should macth the number of points.
+The number of rows in the table should match the number of points.

 You can cluster these features using the same algorithms explained furhter down, or manually, and get points colored accordingly, like shown below: